recommenders-team/recommenders/tests/README.md

 *NOTE: the default timeout is 600s.*

 To schedule the purge command, you can use the `--schedule` parameter.
+The task will appear in the Services/Tasks menu.
 For example, to schedule the purge command to run every day at 12:00 PM UTC:

 ```bash
 az acr task create --name purge_images_15dago --cmd "acr purge --filter 'azureml/.*:.*' --ago 15d" --registry myregistry --schedule "0 12 * * *" --context /dev/null